Sahej536/riow-pub/how-to/day3.md

 Complete the git workflow with commit message = "Day 3 video 35 ICE Interactve Coding Exercise #5"

 # Video 36
-Createa a new python file named final.py and in that file write your code for this exercise and make sure you comment for where your code.
-Once you get working code then
+Create a new python file named final.py and in that file write your code for this final project for day 3 and make sure you comment your code and then comment and write the code solultion from Dr. Angela.
+Complete the git workflow with commit message = "Day 3 video 36 Final Project"

 # Video 37
 How did you feel about this day's work!